Elder care, a community health forum

 Catherine Loper, news director at WRVO, will moderate.

-This forum will be recorded for future broadcast.
+This forum was recorded for broadcast.